The botanic garden at Fulham Palace is 13 acres of stunning plantings, rare trees and a beautiful walled garden.

 The garden fell into decline after World War II and in 1974 it was opened to the public.
 The London Borough of Hammersmith and Fulham maintained the site until 2011, when Fulham Palace Trust was created and began restoring this important garden.

-Find out more about the restoration and renewal of Fulham Palace.
+Find out more about the garden.